Angienoelhaverly/Kickstarter-Analysis/README.md

 # An analysis of kickstarter campaigns
-Performing an analysis on Kickstarter data to uncover trends
+Perform an analysis on Kickstarter data to uncover trends that make crowdfunding campaigns successful.

 ## Overview of Project
 ### Purpose